 In his essay The Great Myth That Plain Language Is Not Precise, Joseph Kimble deconstructs a piece of dense legal writing, reveals all the ambiguities and unclear writing, and suggests revisions that address them all.
 He writes powerfully that:

 “The choice is not between precision and plain language.
 Plain language can be at least as precise — or as appropriately vague — as traditional legal writing.
 The choice is between perpetuating the vices of four centuries and finally breaking free, between inertia and advancement, between defending the indefensible and opening our minds.”

 Myth 4: Plain legal language is about ‘dumbing down’

 Some view calls to use plain legal English as ‘dumbing down’.
 The argument is that we should be raising literacy standards and educating our population rather than condescendingly ‘lowering’ down to their level.

 But evidence shows that specialists and professionals with high levels of education prefer plain English writing.
 In his research, Christopher R. Trudeau found that, if given a choice, 80% of people preferred sentences written in clear English.
 And this percentage spiked for Latinisms – 97% chose ‘among other things’ over ‘inter alia’, for example.

 Respondents confirmed the more complex the subject, the more they preferred plain English.
 Perhaps more surprising, however, was the finding that higher educated people with specialist knowledge had a greater preference for plain English themselves.
-It makes sense really, considering they have so much to read.
-So much for arguing then that using plain language is condescending or anti-intellectual.
+It makes sense really, considering how much they have to read.
+So much then for arguing that using plain language is condescending or anti-intellectual.

 Myth 5: Most legal documents work, so why change?